rcgarcia74/jupyter_setup/README.md

 pip list | grep pandas
 ```

 The output should be something similar below.
+If uout pandas version is newer, its ok.
+But you need to maske sure that the pandas-datareader is the exact same version.
 Ignore the warning for now.
 ```
 Rommels-MBP-2:~ rgarcia$ pip list | grep pandas
 DEPRECATION: The default format will switch to columns in the future.
 You can use --format=(legacy|columns) (or define a format=(legacy|columns) in your pip.conf under the [list] section) to disable this warning.